bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1_Microsoft_Graph/AddingAPI.md

 > **Note:** In previous steps we had configured the **ClientID** and **ReturnURL** field in the App.xaml file, check that you have added them correctly.

-Now you run the application and click in **Log in** button to authenticate.
+Now you run the application and click in **Log in** menu button to authenticate.